Skip to content

 Caveats

-• When you run Mode.rpcServer the Passkey Host (WebAuthn Relying Party) becomes your domain, not id.porto.sh.
+• When you run Mode.relay the Passkey Host (WebAuthn Relying Party) becomes your domain, not id.porto.sh.
 Credentials created here cannot be asserted on other domains, which means users cannot reuse their Porto account created on id.porto.sh.

 Options